apache/iotdb/docs/Documentation/UserGuideV0.7.0/7-Tools-spark.md

 </table>
 </center>

-The existing data in the file is as follows:
+The existing data in the TsFile is as follows:

 <center>